 Step 3: Market Analysis

 Understanding your target market is critical for the success of your business.
-Your business plan planner will guide you in researching and analyzing the market in which you plan to operate.
+Your business-plan-planner will guide you in researching and analyzing the market in which you plan to operate.

 Key Areas to Cover in Your Market Analysis: